You want smart political talk without the meltdowns?

 It's crazy.

-This this man is Tim Walls, is dangerous.
+This man is, Tim Walz, is dangerous.

-He is no good for Minnesota, he is certainly no good for our country.
+He is certainly no good for our country.

 Wow.

-All right, so let's walk through this.
+So let's walk through this.

-Oh, it's a wine and and coffee bistro.
+It's a wine and coffee bistro.

 Am I correct in assuming that?

-You would be yes, you would be very accurate.
+You would be, yes, you would be very accurate.

-What did the police raid you and arrest you and handcuff you?
+What, did the police raid you and arrest you and handcuff you?

-We had uh not at that time.
+We had not at that time.

-Um we uh did publicize it along with about two hundred other business owners in the state that we were going to open up on this day, because we had the right to do that.
+And we did publicize it along with about 200 other business owners in the state that we were going to open up on this day.

 So they came down on us.

-Um we did go to court.
+We did go to court.

-Um, you know, it was probably about a year and a half.
+You know, it was probably about a year and a half.

-Well let me ask you, did you ever get handcuffed in this process?
+Let me ask you, did you ever get handcuffed in this process?

-Uh I did get handcuffed.
+I did get handcuffed.

 Yeah, yeah, I got the whole deal.

-So no, yes, arrested, never been arrested before in my life, never been to jail before in my life.
+So, no, yes, arrested, never been arrested before in my life, never been to jail before in my life.

-So here we are, and I go to jail sentenced to 90 days.
+So here we are, and I go to jail, sentenced to 90 days.

 Let me ask you this.

-I mean, your grandmother of 17, soon to be 18.
+I mean, your grandmother is 17, soon to be 18.

 What was jail like for you?

-Um it it it was quite surreal.
+It was quite surreal.

-It was a little scary, obviously the unknown.
+It was a little scary, obviously, the unknown.

-Um I uh it you're you lose all your freedoms.
+You lose all your freedoms.

 All your freedoms.